Salford City Council oversee the dog warden service on behalf of Trafford Council

 The amount of £40 will be charged.
 This will cover the prescribed amount only.
 If your dog is not microchipped you can ask for the dog wardens to microchip your dog free of charge at the time of collection.
 However if you do not want your dog microchipped or the details are not up to date on an approved database then you could be served with a notice when you collect your dog, ordering you to microchip them.
 You’ll have 21 days to do so or you may be liable to pay a £500 fine and could face criminal prosecution.

-Dogs are kept at Turnpike Depot for a maximum 24 hour period, after which time they will be transferred to Manchester and Cheshire home.
+In most cases dogs are kept at Turnpike Depot for a minimum 24 hour period, after which time they will be transferred to Manchester and Cheshire home.

 If the dog is retrieved from Manchester and Cheshire Dogs home:

-In these circumstances, a total fee of £90 will be charged, which will be collected by the home.
-This covers the prescribed amount plus additional costs of transport and those levied by the home.
+In these circumstances, a fee of £90 will be charged, which will be collected by the home.
+This covers the prescribed amount plus additional costs of transport but please note additional fees may be levied by the home.

 Payment must be made in full before the dog can be released back to the owner.